Gurge44/EndlessHostRoles/README.md

 - HyperAtill (RU)

-# License for the Custom Team Assinger application
+# License for the Custom Team Assigner application

 Copyright (c) 2024, Gurge44

 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: